tarkers/docs/broadcasting.md

         'encrypted' => true
     ],

-When using Pusher and [Laravel Echo](#installing-laravel-echo), you should specify `pusher` as your desired broadcaster when instantiating an Echo instance:
+When using Pusher and [Laravel Echo](#installing-laravel-echo), you should specify `pusher` as your desired broadcaster when instantiating the Echo instance in your `resources/assets/js/bootstrap.js` file:

     import Echo from "laravel-echo"